 A Hero Never Dies (1998)

 Leon Lai and Lau Ching-Wan play the right hand men of rival Triad bosses.
-They admire each other, but cannot be friends because of their jobs.
-After they put each other in hospital carrying out their duties, their bosses betray them.
-Eventually, they decide to work together to seek revenge.
+They admire and respect each other, but their jobs put them in opposition and bring them into conflict.

 The film is full of scenes that play on the notion of a cool, professional gangster - a personal favourite being the duo's meeting in a bar with their girlfriends in attendance.
 The characters don't speak much (at all?), with a macho face-off of coin flipping saying everything they need to say.
 Stylish filmed, beautifully scored (Raymond Wong produced a number of variations on the Japanese song Sukiyaki for the film, all of which are beatiful - it's a real shame a soundtrack for this film was never released) and intellectually stimulating - it's clear that Johnnie To is more intelligent than the majority of HK directors, and credits the audience with sufficient intelligence of their own not to have to spell everything out for them.

 A HERO NEVER DIES is one of the best post-1997 Hong Kong films, though THE MISSION raised the bar even higher.